 In my post about healthier living, I talk about the importance of working out in the morning (and some other great tips for healthy living).
 I understand that getting the gym or a barre class before work isn’t always feasible, so at the very least, stretch!
 Stretching or doing a variety of yoga moves will wake up your body and get you ready to start moving for the day.
+I recently ordered these Gaiam resistance bands and love them!
 Working on your flexibility and focusing on any stiff muscles first thing in the morning will allow better blood circulation and will allow your body to be more agile throughout the day.
 Plus, stretching helps to lengthen muscles!

 At the end of each day, spend 5 minutes journaling about the things you’re thankful for.
 Whether it’s a pretty sunrise or the kids cleaning up after dinner, write down anything and everything you appreciated throughout the day.
 By writing down every thing we’re thankful for, we are more appreciative of the little things and tend to not focus so much on things that bog us down.
 When I stick to this, I truly am so much more relaxed and especially appreciative of the little things.
 I really do notice the sunset or sunrise every single day and I could not be more thankful for how beautiful our world is.

 Growing up, my mom always taught us to make our beds every single day.
 I always thought it was just in case we had company, the rooms always needed to look nice.
 A few years ago she told me we should make the bed first thing when we wake up because it sets you up for a productive day right away.
 You’ve already completed something you probably didn’t want to do even though you’ve only been awake for 10 minutes!
 In addition, people who make their beds sleep better than those who don’t.
 Another bonus – it just feels so much better getting into a fresh bed at night than a messy, unmade one.